In This Article

-- To sync files you aren’t comfortable keeping in the cloud (for security or other reasons)
+- To sync files that you aren’t comfortable keeping in the cloud (for security or other reasons).

 - To sync files that are too large for individual upload limits or that would put you over your account storage limits.

-- To avoid bandwidth related issues (poor connection speeds, data plan or other usage limits, etc.)
+- To avoid bandwidth related issues (e.g., poor connection speeds, data plan, or other usage limits).

 - Because you are not allowed to use such services at work or campus due to IT restrictions.

-- Because of poor support across different operating systems you may use.
+- Because of poor support across the different operating systems that you may use.

-FreeFileSync is my personal choice.
-It is a popular free program for Windows or Linux that supports four synchronization methods: Two way (identify and propagate changes on both sides), Mirror (make right match left), Update (one-way copy, no deletes) and Automatic (two-way copy, no deletes).
-It can copy locked files, detect conflicts and propagate deletions, support symbolic links, create batch files which you can schedule to run via the built in Windows Task Scheduler or cron for Linux (so, not as straightforward as with Create Synchronicity, but not difficult), process multiple folder pairs, copy extended attributes and security permissions, access variable drive letters by volume name, and use basic filters to include/exclude file types.
+FreeFileSync is a popular free program for Windows, Mac, or Linux that supports four synchronization methods: Two way (identify and propagate changes on both sides), Mirror (make right match left), Update (copy new and updated files from left to right) and Custom (configure your own rules).
+It can copy locked files, detect conflicts and propagate deletions, support symbolic links, create batch files which you can schedule to run via the built in Windows Task Scheduler (or cron for Linux), process multiple folder pairs, copy extended attributes and security permissions, access variable drive letters by volume name, and use basic filters to include/exclude file types.
 FreeFileSync also lets you decide how to handle any necessary file deletions, deleting them permanently, moving them to the recycle bin, or keeping a user-defined number of versions in a dedicated directory.
 Finally, you can install FreeFileSync either locally or as a portable installation (donation required for the latter).

-Depending upon your computer abilities, you might be intimidated by the interface, but FreeFileSync is easier to use than it looks and the built-in help files are good as well.
-For an overview and basic tutorial, see this TechRepublic article.
+Depending upon your computer abilities, you might be intimidated by the interface, but FreeFileSync is easier to use than it looks at first and the built-in help files are good as well.

-There are a few reasons you might wish to choose FreeFileSync over the others listed here.
-First, it is the only one of the four that can include multiple folder pairs in one sync job, which can be very convenient, especially if you want to sync nested folders separately but at the same time.
-Second, it is the only program that offers a versioning feature, which lets you preserve files that have been deleted or overwritten.
-Third, the file comparison results to be more straightforward with FreeFileSync, though I think Create Synchronicity is quite good as well.
+There are a few reasons you might wish to choose FreeFileSync over Toucan.
+First, it can include multiple folder pairs in one sync job, which can be very convenient, especially if you want to sync nested folders separately but at the same time.
+Second, it offers a versioning feature, which lets you preserve files that have been deleted or overwritten.
+Third, the file comparison results are more straightforward.

-Toucan has the ugliest and least intuitive user interface and experience of the programs listed here, but it is a portable program, and unlike the others, it can do sync, backup and encryption, so you don’t need to use different tools for each of those needs.
+Toucan has an uglier and less intuitive user interface and experience and only runs on Windows, but it is a portable program, and unlike FreeFileSync, it can do sync, backup and encryption, so you don’t need to use different tools for each of those needs.
 The encryption feature is quite nice as it encrypts at the file level.
-In addition to the three standard sync modes (called Copy, Mirror, and Equalise), Toucan offers two more: Move (copy every file in the source that is not already in the destination, and delete it from the source directory), and Clean (delete from the destination directory every file or folder that is not in the source directory).
-It is also offers the ability to move deleted files to the Recycle Bin instead of deleting them permanently.
+In addition to the three standard sync modes (called Copy, Mirror, and Equalise), Toucan offers two more: Move (copy every file in the source that is not already in the destination, and delete it from the source directory); and Clean (delete from the destination directory every file or folder that is not in the source directory).
+It also offers the ability to move deleted files to the Recycle Bin instead of deleting them permanently.

 There are some minor things I don’t like about Toucan: the lack of a progress bar while sync jobs are running; that you cannot run more than one job at a time; the very complicated method required to do file exclusion; and the lack of a scheduling function.